oracle-livelabs/pts/ai-vector-embedding-nodejs/labs/labs.md

       </copy>
     ```

 2. now you are ready to run the *vectorizetableCohere.js* nodejs program.
-This can be done by performing the following-
+This can be done by performing the following:

     ```
       <copy>